Aghadi-alrebdi/Web-with-Database/README.md

 ---

 ## Objective
 The objective of this project is to build a responsive web application that allows users to submit their name and age through a form.
-The submitted data is saved to a MySQL database and displayed in a dynamic table with real-time status toggling.
-The project demonstrates full-stack development using HTML, CSS, PHP, and MySQL.
+The submitted data is saved to a **MySQL** database and displayed in a dynamic table with real-time status toggling.
+The project demonstrates full-stack development using **HTML**, **CSS**, **PHP**, and **MySQL**.

 ---